Worms (2007 video game)

-Worms is an artillery turn-based tactics video game developed by Team17.
-It was released for the Xbox 360, PlayStation 3 and iOS platforms.
+Worms is an artillery turn-based tactics video game developed by Team17 and published by Microsoft Game Studios for the Xbox 360.
+Team17 released the game for the PlayStation 3 and iOS platforms.
 The game is largely a port of 2006's Worms: Open Warfare.

 Gameplay

 Players control a small platoon of worms across a deformable landscape, battling computer or player controlled teams.
 The game features bright and humorous cartoon-style animation and a varied arsenal of weapons.
 Full voice communication is also available among the players of the game.
 The game includes a tutorial, single-player challenges, and competitive multiplayer for up to four teams either online or offline.

 There is also a Quick Start option (choice of Beginner, Intermediate or Pro, uses default schemes and teams).
 If the player wanted to play a custom singleplayer game, they have to select multiplayer and then create a local game with AI opponents.

 The time it takes to complete a challenge is saved and the best times are displayed on a leaderboard.

 Multiplayer features competitive play for up to four teams.
 It is compatible for both offline or online play via Xbox Live or PlayStation Network.